Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

-Neutrinos of all flavors can be distinguished from nuclei through showers developing deeply in the atmosphere at large zenith angles~\cite{Capelle:1998zz}, while tau neutrinos can undergo charged-current interactions and produce a $\tau$ lepton in the crust of the Earth that eventually decays in the atmosphere, inducing an upward-going shower~\cite{Bertou:2001vm}.
+Neutrinos of all flavors can be distinguished from nuclei through showers developing deeply in the atmosphere at large zenith angles (down-going detection mode)~\cite{Capelle:1998zz}, while tau neutrinos can undergo charged-current interactions and produce a $\tau$ lepton in the crust of the Earth that eventually decays in the atmosphere, inducing an upward-going shower (Earth-skimming detection mode)~\cite{Bertou:2001vm}.
 In both cases, neutrinos can be identified at the Observatory with signals in the ground-level particle detectors that are spread over time, by contrast to narrow ones expected from the much more abundant nuclei-induced showers at large zenith angles~\cite{PierreAuger:2007vvh,PierreAuger:2011cpc,PierreAuger:2015ihf}.
 Photon-induced showers have also distinct salient features~\cite{Billoir:2000uy,Risse:2007sd}.
-The radiation length in the atmosphere is more than two orders of magnitude smaller than the mean free path for photo-nuclear interactions.
-The first interactions are thus of electromagnetic nature for photon showers, and the transfer of energy to the hadron/muon channel is reduced with respect to the bulk of hadron-induced showers.
+Their first interactions are of electromagnetic nature, and the transfer of energy to the hadron/muon channel is reduced with respect to the bulk of hadron-induced showers.
 This results in a lower number of secondary muons.
 Additionally, as the development of photon showers is delayed by the typically small multiplicity of electromagnetic interactions, their $X_{\mathrm{max}}$ is deeper in the atmosphere than for showers initiated by hadrons.

 Based on these characteristics, a number of analyses have been designed to make the most of the sensitivity of the different detectors of the Observatory to neutrinos above $\simeq 10^8~$GeV~\cite{PierreAuger:2019ens} and to photons above $5\times 10^7~$GeV~\cite{PierreAuger:2022uwd,Savina:2021cva,PierreAuger:2022aty,PierreAuger:2023nkh}.
 The non-observation of point sources and diffuse fluxes allowed the derivation of upper bounds that constrain various models very effectively.
 In the following, we draw constraints on the BSM benchmark~\cite{Dudas:2020sbq} from these non-observations. \\